 The ability to use monitoring data to answer questions about how butterflies are impacted by a changing environment is a critical component of NAB-Net.
 Most groups monitor for two key reasons: 1) to educate and recruit more people into the ranks of butterfly enthusiasts and 2) to track changes in butterfly populations over space and time.

-Our goal is to be a hub for the best methods that have been or are currently being developed to help get as much information as possible from these data sets.
+We work with a wide range of scientists to continue development of rigorous methods to better understand the biological patterns underlying these data sets.
 As the field of statistics grows and changes along with the questions of the highest priority to researchers, conservationsists and land managers - the analytical challenges are always shifting as well.
-As a group, we are currently focused on the following goals:

 Developing yearly indices and identifying population trends across time